Mid-Atlantic NA Regional Contest

 - Verify the eligibility of each student.
 Please refer to the ICPC Team Composition Rules for complete eligibility requirements.

-- $175 per team; this includes one coach
+- $175 entry fee per team; this includes one coach.

-- $50 per additional person — co-coaches and guests
+- $50 per additional person — co-coaches (who aren’t otherwise a primary coach), and guests.

-- We are using QuickBooks for invoicing and payment.
-Payment options include checks (must have a US 9-digit routing number), card and bank transfer.
+Payment options include credit card, checks (must have a US 9-digit routing number), and bank transfer.

-Congratulations to all the teams participating on Feb-24!
+Congratulations to all the teams participating on November 8!

 Here are the scoreboards: div1, div2